CHARTER FOR THE COMPENSATION COMMITTEE

 - Overall Compensation.
 The Committee will annually evaluate the Company's overall compensation structure, policies and As part of its evaluation, the Committee will consider whether the Company's compensation policies and practices for its employees give rise to risks that are reasonably likely to have a material adverse effect on the Company.

 - Committee Report.
 The Committee will provide a report in the Company's annual proxy statement in accordance with the rules and regulations of the SEC.

 - Compensation Discussion and Analysis.
 The Committee will review and discuss with the Company's management the Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K. Based on such review and discussion, the Committee shall determine whether to recommend to the Board that the Compensation Discussion and Analysis be included in the Company's annual report or proxy statement.

 - Shareholder Votes on Compensation.
-The Committee shall consider and take into account, as it deems appropriate, the outcome of any shareholder votes on compensation matters, including, but not limited to, any shareholder advisory votes on the compensation of the Company’s executive officers.
-In addition, the Committee shall oversee the Company’s compliance with applicable rules and regulations regarding shareholder votes on compensation, including shareholder advisory votes on executive compensation, the frequency of such votes, shareholder advisory votes on golden parachute compensation, NASDAQ listing standards requiring shareholder approval of certain equity compensation plans and shareholder approval requirements for the performance goals of plans under which compensation is intended to qualify as performance-based compensation for purposes of Section 162(m) of the Internal Revenue Code.
+The Committee shall consider and take into account, as it deems appropriate, the outcome of any shareholder votes on compensation matters, including, but not limited to, any shareholder advisory votes on the compensation of the Company's executive officers.
+In addition, the Committee shall oversee the Company's compliance with applicable rules and regulations regarding shareholder votes on compensation, including shareholder advisory votes on executive compensation, the frequency of such votes, shareholder advisory votes on golden parachute compensation and Nasdaq listing standards requiring shareholder approval of certain equity compensation plans.

 - Financial Expert